 Moving The Needle: The Value of Financial Education & Improving Our Relationship With Risk

-Our Investment Barbell Strategy is the primary mechanism for helping our students and clients get rich.
+Our Investment Barbell Strategy (IBS) is the cornerstone for helping our students and clients get rich.

-One of the essential aspects is guiding the all-important "Relationship With Risk."
+An IBS foundation is guiding the all-important "Relationship With Risk."
 We are all born with a risk relationship geared toward keeping us alive.
 These are our evolutionary biology and natural selection-based brain activations.
-However, these slow-changing human instincts are mostly counterproductive when it comes to implementing our investment strategy.
+However, these slow-changing human instincts are mostly counterproductive when it comes to implementing a high-value investment strategy.

 This is why financial education is so critical.
 This is how we cross the chasm to create a healthy and effective relationship with risk.